antonioyv502/3-bit-ALU/README.md

 # 3-bit Arithmetic Logic Unit (ALU)

 ## Description
-This project implements a 3-bit Arithmetic Logic Unit (ALU) using Verilog.
+This project implements a 3-bit Arithmetic Logic Unit (ALU) using Verilog and implemented on a Max DE-10 Lite FPGA Board.
 The ALU performs arithmetic and logical operations determined by a 3-bit select input and sets output flags such as carry out and zero.
 The design was verified using a testbench to simulate and validate the ALU’s functionality, with all 8 test cases producing the expected results.

 ## 🔧 Features
 - 3-bit inputs and outputs